technik-gegg/OctoPrint-Smuff/README.md

 ## Configuration

 There's not much configuration going on here, since the only relevant paramters are the baudrate and the serial port used to connect the Raspberry Pi to the SMuFF.
-The baudrate has been set constantly to **115200 baud**, which ought to be fast enough.
+The baudrate has been set preset to **115200 baud**, which ought to be fast enough.
-If you have to change the baudrate or the port, you'll have to modify it within the __init__.py source file at the very top.
+Though, if you have to change the baudrate or the port, enter the device name (without the '/dev/') and the baudrate.
+Also, if you change the baudrate here, please make sure you change it in the SMuFF accordingly.

 As you open the **Settings** dialog for the plugin, you'll be provided with some information whether or not the plugin was able to connect to the SMuFF.
 If the connection was sucessful, you'll see the firmware information coming directly from the SMuFF.
+You'll also see the currently active tool and the status of the Feeder endstops (up to 2 possible, usually only one is being used).
-If you don't see the firmware info here, you'll need to check your physical connection.
+If you don't see the information here, you'll need to check either your settings or your physical connection.

 ![OctoPrint SMuFF plugin](extras/Settings-Screen.jpg)

+**Please notice:** The plugin will preset the serial interface device differently, depending on the Raspberry Pi model you uses.
+It's **ttyS0** on the Raspi 3 and **ttyAMA1** on the Raspi 4, both are direct UART connections on the GIO header mentioned above.
+From SMuFF firmware version 2.06 on you'll also be able to connect via the USB connector of the Raspberry to the USB connector of the SKR mini V1.1,  which in most cases is easier to set up and also more reliable.
+To figure out which device name you have to put into the plugins settings in this case, open up a console (SSH) to your Raspberry Pi after you've connected the SMuFF and enter the command **ls -l /dev/serial/by-id**.
+The Raspbery is supposed to show a device named **usb-LeafLabs_Maple_ifxx** and the **/dev/tty** device it's linked to (something like *ttyACM0* or *ttyACM1* on the Raspi3, *ttyUSB1* on the Raspi 4).
+Use the device name after the **/dev/** in the SMuFF plugin settings.

-Also, there's an indicator in the navbar of OctoPrint, showing you which tool is currently selected and whether or not filament has been loaded (i.e. Feeder endstop has triggered).
-Please notice, that the navbar indicator is being updated frequently.
+There's also an indicator in the navbar of OctoPrint showing you, which tool is currently selected and whether or not filament has been loaded (i.e. Feeder endstop has triggered).
+Please notice, that the navbar indicator is being updated frequently (aprox. every 2 seconds).

 ![OctoPrint SMuFF plugin Navbar](extras/Navbar.jpg)